-The typical cold milk tea contains a combination of tea, milk, and other flavorings and, most importantly, the tapioca balls floating at the bottom of the cup.
+Your typical milk tea contains a combination of tea, milk, and other flavorings and, most importantly, the tapioca balls floating at the bottom of the cup.
 The tapioca balls are also called bubbles, hence the alternative name “bubble milk tea” or pearls, which is why they’re also called “pearl milk tea.”

-“Boba” is a Chinese slang for the female breasts and was used to refer to the tapioca balls that seem to resemble the pair of a woman’s “physical assets”.
+“Boba” is Chinese slang for the female breasts and was used to refer to the tapioca balls that seem to resemble the pair of a woman’s “physical assets”.
 It’s possible that after reading this, it will be hard to unsee those boba in your next milk tea order.

 These days, milk tea comes in a variety of variants and flavor combinations.
 There’s classic (with tea, milk, and tapioca balls), fruit-filled, candy-flavored, cheese, brown sugar, and rock salt, among others.